czgaotian/learning-languages/behaviorQuestion/index.md

 ## Why do you want to work here?

 ## What words would your colleagues use to describe you?

+- In [xxx] company, my team leader evaluated me by saying, 'XX can do the work of three people on his own.'

+- I always complete the assigned tasks quickly and with high quality.

+- I always **make an effort** to support my team, whether by mentoring junior developers or stepping in to resolve technical challenges.

 ## Could you share your top consideration when you look for a job?
 For example，when you get several offers of these companies, what do you think about most?
 Salary？Location? and something else?